slusarz/dovecot-fts-flatcurve/README.md

 Xapian search data is stored separately for each mailbox.

-The data is stored under a 'flatcurve-index' directory in the Dovecot index file location for the mailbox.
-The Xapian library is responsible for the data stored in that directory - no Dovecot code directly writes to any file.
+The data is stored under a 'fts-flatcurve' directory in the Dovecot index file location for the mailbox.
+The Xapian library is responsible for all data stored in that directory - no Dovecot code directly writes to any file.